baycom/rps/README.md

   sets the alert type for LRS or the function code for POCSAG (0-3) or the function number in RETEKESS TD161 mode (
   0: paging mode, 1: programming mode, 2: alert mode (A001-A009), 3: alert time (1-999s), 4: alert wait repeat (1-999s).
 Programming mode requires an initial call to pager_number 0 followed by the desired pager_number).
 In TD164 mode 1 and calling 999 means to mute all pagers, calling 000 means to unmute all pagers.
 - reprogram=[0|1]
   programs a pager in LRS mode to a new address.
 Vibrating can be switched off or on by setting alert_type to 0 or 1.
 In FSK TD164 mode this means to sent out programming datagrams.
-First call 999 to switch pages on the charge station into programming mode, then call the desired number the pager should get when taking it from the charging station.
+First call 999 to switch pagers on the charge station into programming mode, then call the desired number the pager should get when taking it from the charging station.
 - cancel=[0|1]
   With this option set the t112 type pagers stop alerting.
 - pocsag_telegram_type=[0-2]